sammlapp/training_gui/plan.md

 - the annotation task is a csv with the relative audio path `file`, `start_time` in seconds of the clip within the audio path, `annotation`, and `comments`
 - grid of spectrogram/audio clip cards displayed to user, with pagination over all rows in the annotation task
 - there will be two review modes: binary review and multi-class review
-- binary review: as in binary_classification_review.py, there is a multi-select for 'yes' 'no' 'unsure' or 'unlabeled' for each audio clip.
+- binary review: as in binary_classification_review.py, there is a multi-select for 'yes' 'no' 'uncertain' or 'unlabeled' for each audio clip.
 A visual effect (eg colored outline green/yellow/red/grey) indicates the current label of the clip.
-Optionally, the user can toggle on "show comment field" and write text comments. `annototation` value is yes/no/unsure or empty (nan) for not annotated
+Optionally, the user can toggle on "show comment field" and write text comments. `annototation` value is yes/no/uncertain or empty (nan) for not annotated
-- multi-class review: each audio clip panel has multi-select (react-select) instead of multi-select of yes/no/unsure/unlabeled. `annotation` column will contain a comma-separated list of classes ['a','b'].
+- multi-class review: each audio clip panel has multi-select (react-select) instead of multi-select of yes/no/uncertain/unlabeled. `annotation` column will contain a comma-separated list of classes ['a','b'].
 Empty list [] indicates annotated and no classes, whereas empty / nan indicates the clip has not been annotated.
 - implement a settings panel with spectrogram window length, frequency bandpass range, dB range, colormap, number of rows and columns for grid of displayed clips, show/hide comments field, show/hide file name

 ## Shortcuts for review tab (when in grid view):